-Nüvü Camēras wishes to share its passion for discovery and innovation and contribute to our society of knowledge.
+Nüvü Camēras wishes to share its passion for discovery and innovation and contribute to our knowledge driven society.
 The technologically rich environment in which we live and study is an excellent opportunity to encourage others to become sources of innovation themselves.
-As such, Nüvü Camēras participates in a wide variety of programs to support education along the path of next generation progress.
+As such, Nüvü Camēras participates in a wide variety of programs to stimulate an interest for science and technology.

 - Conference on the ultimate limits of imaging with collegial students at CÉGEP du Vieux-Montréal.

 - Various interactive conferences on highly technological cameras with high schools students across Montreal.

 - President of Honor, Olivier Daigle, at the annual Limoilou College gala awards for his scientific inspiration.